Here’s what Janna said about her Reiki experience –

-How did Reiki help me?
-Click here to see the video on the Home Page, and then think what it could do for you!
+Click here to see the video on the Home page, and then think what it could do for you!

-Your subconscious mind immediately recognises it as a healing energy, and will set it to work on both relaxing you and also accelerating your body’s own natural healing process.
+Your subconscious mind immediately recognises it as a healing energy, and sets it to work on both relaxing you and also accelerating your body’s own natural healing process.

-How long has Reiki been around?
 It’s an ancient form of energy healing that was rediscovered at the end of the 19th century by a Japanese man, Dr Mikao Usui.
 He did extensive research into Reiki and its nature, what it is, how it works, and what it does.
 If it were not for Dr Usui, Reiki would probably have been lost to us all.

 The word ‘Reiki’ is actually two words – ‘Rei’ and ‘ki’ (pronounced ‘Ray kee’), meaning ‘universal life force energy’.
 It’s an energy that is around all of us.
 We can’t touch it, we can’t smell it, but it’s all around us.

-Therapists like me have been attuned to this energy by Reiki masters.
+Therapists like me have been attuned to this energy by other Reiki masters.
 So, when you receive this energy from a Reiki therapist, the therapist is actually a channel for the Reiki, directing this energy to you.

-Also, no Reiki therapist should ever say it will cure this or that.
+Also, no Reiki therapist should ever say Reiki will cure this or that.
 Instead it will boost your body’s natural healing process, with whatever the end result.
-All our bodies are different.

 In doing so, it can help you to relax, which, these days, is almost a forgotten art!